croyleje/lsp-default.nvim/doc/md/api-reference.md

 ## Commands

-* `LspZeroFormat {server} timeout={timeout}`: Formats the current buffer or range.
-Under the hood lsp-zero is using the function `vim.lsp.buf.format()`.
-If the "bang" is provided formatting will be asynchronous (ex: `LspZeroFormat!`).
+* `LspDefaultFormat {server} timeout={timeout}`: Formats the current buffer or range.
+Under the hood lsp-default is using the function `vim.lsp.buf.format()`.
+If the "bang" is provided formatting will be asynchronous (ex: `LspDefaultFormat!`).
 If you provide the name of a language server as a first argument it will try to format only using that server.
 Otherwise, it will use every active language server with formatting capabilities.
 With the `timeout` parameter you can configure the time in milliseconds to wait for the response of the formatting requests.

-* `LspZeroWorkspaceRemove`: Remove the folder at path from the workspace folders.
+* `LspDefaultWorkspaceRemove`: Remove the folder at path from the workspace folders.
 See [:help vim.lsp.buf.remove_workspace_folder()](https://neovim.io/doc/user/lsp.html#vim.lsp.buf.remove_workspace_folder()).

-* `LspZeroWorkspaceAdd`: Add the folder at path to the workspace folders.
+* `LspDefaultWorkspaceAdd`: Add the folder at path to the workspace folders.
 See [:help vim.lsp.buf.add_workspace_folder()](https://neovim.io/doc/user/lsp.html#vim.lsp.buf.add_workspace_folder()).

-* `LspZeroWorkspaceList`: List workspace folders.
+* `LspDefaultWorkspaceList`: List workspace folders.
 See [:help vim.lsp.buf.list_workspace_folders()](https://neovim.io/doc/user/lsp.html#vim.lsp.buf.list_workspace_folders()).

-* `LspZeroSetupServers`: It takes a space separated list of servers and configures them.
+* `LspDefaultSetupServers`: It takes a space separated list of servers and configures them.

 ## Lua api